-MusiXTEX evolved from MusiCTEX by Daniel Taupin, a physicist in Laboratoire de Phisique des Solides in Orsay, Ross Mitchell (CSIRO Division of Atmospheric Research, Private Bag No.1, Mordialloc, Victoria 3195, Australia) and Andreas Egler (Ruhr-Uni-Bochum, Ursulastr.
+MusiXT_EX evolved from MusicT_EX by Daniel Taupin, a physicist in the Laboratoire de Phisique des Solides in Orsay, Ross Mitchell (CSIRO Division of Atmospheric Research, Private Bag No.1, Mordialloc, Victoria 3195, Australia) and Andreas Egler (Ruhr-Uni-Bochum, Ursulastr.
 32, D-44793 Bochum).

-MusiXTEX had been maintained actively and conscientiously by Daniel Taupin until just a few months ago.
-But with great shock we received the sad news that Daniel Taupin passed away on the 26th of August of this year (2003).
-He died accidentally while climbing in the Alps.
-He is remembered with a Memorial on the WEB page of the Werner Icking Music Archive.
+MusiXT_EX had been maintained actively and conscientiously by Daniel Taupin until his untimely death in 2001 - he died accidentally while climbing in the Alps.
+He is remembered with a Memorial on the web page of the Werner Icking Music Archive.